subhamks007/EAS-503-mkZia/lecture7/lecture7.md

 ### Altering Tables
  - Can easily add columns to tables
  - Can easily rename tables
- - To change data type or add/remove restriction, you have to create a new table and populate it with old data
+ - To change data type, add/remove restriction, or change column name, you have to create a new table and populate it with old data
  - Can drop a column by using select statement and saving the output to another table